To download this information as a PDF, click HERE

 Is CALM a big organisation?

 We’re a small charity.
-There are currently only 5 full-time paid members of staff.
+There are currently 17 full-time paid members of staff.
 We rely heavily on the generous time, energy and skills of our volunteers, supporters, and fundraisers to keep the campaign running.

 Do you have any volunteering opportunities?
 How can I get involved?